Finally. Amazon is coming and we expats in the Netherlands will be able to buy something besides e-books off the Amazon.nl domain.

 As you might expect, this news is having a ripple affect, with other e-commerce/logistics companies responding with their own strategic moves to counter Amazon.
 (Good luck with that.)

-Retail Detail, FD and other industry news sites are reporting that Bol.com, the Utrecht-based e-commerce company, is expanding into fashion and will begin offering a full apparel inventory in early 2020 instead of just a few items now.
+Retail Detail, FD and other industry news sites are reported that Bol.com, the Utrecht-based e-commerce company, is expanding into fashion and will begin offering a full apparel inventory in early 2020 instead of just a few items now.

 Industry observers also expect Berlin-based Zalando – the No. 2 e-commerce company in Europe behind Amazon – to join in the fray and up its presence in the Netherlands.